Naereen/web-sphinx/teaching.en.rst

  My teaching activities
 ########################

-.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities : please read this webpage : `<coronavirus.en.html>`_, I am updating it regularly (as of 13/03/2020).

-**I am available to give private lessons**, in mathematics or computer science, by using online video-conference tools (like `Jitsi Meet <https://meet.jit.si/>`_).

 .. note::

     I am *Lilian Besson*, a former `student <http://www.math.ens-cachan.fr/version-francaise/haut-de-page/annuaire/besson-lilian-128754.kjsp>`_ in Mathematics and Computer Science at `l'ENS de Cachan <http://www.ens-cachan.fr/>`_.
 I am a passionate programmer, open-source enthusiast and young researcher in machine learning, learning theory and cognitive radio.
 I also love to cook and meet people, to travel and exchange, to bike or hike.